Macular Degeneration

 Risk Factors

-The likelihood of developing macular degeneration increases with certain factors, such as:
+The risk of developing macular degeneration increases with:

 - Smoking